CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 ### Task 1 - Create an eligible group for the Helpdesk Admin role

+In this task, you will create a group that is eligible to be assigned the Helpdesk Admin role, allowing users within this group to perform Helpdesk administrative tasks.

-1. You should still be logged into LON-CL1 and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. You should still be logged into **LON-CL1** and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 1. In your Edge browser, select the tab containing the **Microsoft Entra admin center**, which should still be open from the prior lab exercise.